EpistasisLab/Aliro/README.md

 ## Future Work

 Due to variability in the objects, future work should focus on creating adapters i.e. a model adapter that can parse a JSON object specifying details of a neural network.

+Other work would involve specifying what machines store, and how to access this via FGLab.